harryli0088/svg_path_generator/README.md

   start: {x: number, y: number},
   sections: [
     {
+      x: the absolute x pixel you want to move to,
+      y: the absolute y pixel you want to move to (remember that in SVG y increases positively down),
-      dx: change in pixels along the x axis,
+      dx: (alternatively, you can provide a relative change in pixels along the x axis),
-      dy: change in pixels along the y axis (remember that in SVG y increases positively down),
+      dy: (alternatively, you can provide a relative change in pixels along the y axis (remember that in SVG y increases positively down)),
-      r: size in pixels of the radius of the curve.
+      r: length in pixels of the radius of the curve.
 0 produces a straight line.
 Change the sign of the radius to change the curve direction.
 Smaller radius means more extreme curve; larger radius means less extreme curve.
 Do not make the radius too small; you can only draw a semicircle at most.
 If you need a bigger curve, combine two smaller curves to make a bigger one,
       step_size: size in pixels that each step should be,
       wiggle_size: size in pixels that the maximum wiggle side-to-side can be },